C++ API reference

-A module-by-module guide to the reference C++ implementation (core/).
-Each page gives a one-paragraph summary, an extended description, the public interface (real C++ signatures), and where the module sits.
-For the cross-cutting view see the Interface Map; for the bytes on the wire see the bit-level walkthrough.
+The per-layer API reference for the reference C++ implementation (core/).
+Each page pairs a usage narrative — what the module is for, how it is used, and what goes wrong — with the declarations rendered from the headers themselves.
+For the cross-cutting view see the interface map; for the bytes on the wire see the bit-level walkthrough.

 A libtracer node is a set of modules linked together — there is no monolithic “core”.
 The implemented modules form a clean six-layer stack: